Nursery Notice Board during school closure

 Good Morning Nursery!

-I hope you have all had a restful weekend and ready for a busy week of virtual learning.
+I hope you have all had a restful half term and ready for a busy week of virtual learning.

 Please use the links on Google Classroom to access the morning and afternoon meeting.